revoltchat/revolt.chat/ROADMAP.md

-*Last updated: 08.
-May 2021*
+*Last updated: 22 September 2021*

 # Roadmap

 > ## Please read!
-> This roadmap is a rough approximation of the major features being added, please look to the [release tracker for more detailed information](https://github.com/orgs/revoltchat/projects/2).
-You can also talk to the team and monitor development from the REVOLT testers server. (which is also [bridged to Discord here!](https://discord.gg/AWFZeCc))
+> This roadmap is a rough approximation of the major features being added.
+Please look to [the release tracker](https://github.com/orgs/revoltchat/projects/2) for more detailed information.
+You can also talk to the team and monitor development from the Revolt testers server. (which is also [bridged to Discord here!](https://discord.gg/AWFZeCc))

 ## 0.4: Voice

-This update introduces voice support to REVOLT.
+This update introduces voice support to Revolt.

 ### Release Features